Extreme vorticity events in turbulent Rayleigh-B\'enard convection from stereoscopic measurements and reservoir computing: Summary and outlook

 \section{Summary and outlook}

-Our present work was motivated by two major scientific objectives: (1) the detailed analysis of the intermittent statistics of velocity derivatives in the bulk of a turbulent Rayleigh-B\'{e}nard convection flow in air by means of stereoscopic particle image velocimetry measurement including the monitoring of high-amplitude events of the out-of-plane vorticity component and (2) the machine--learning--assisted reconstruction of the dynamical evolution and statistics of the small-scale velocity derivatives including the prediction of extreme or high-amplitude events.
-Therefore, the moderate Rayleigh numbers were varied over an order of magnitude, in a range for which the statistics of the spatial velocity derivatives (and thus of the vorticity components) goes over from Gaussian to non-Gaussian, as discussed in our recent direct numerical simulations \cite{Valori2021}.
-This transition in the derivative statistics was detected by both, the experiments and the subsequent machine learning algorithm which is based on a recurrent neural network.
+Our present work was motivated by two major scientific objectives: (1) the detailed analysis of the intermittent statistics of velocity derivatives in the bulk of a turbulent Rayleigh-B\'{e}nard convection flow in air by means of stereoscopic particle image velocimetry measurement including the monitoring of high-amplitude events of the out-of-plane vorticity component and (2) the machine--learning--assisted reconstruction of the dynamical evolution and statistics of the small-scale velocity derivatives including the reconstruction of extreme or high-amplitude events.
+Therefore, the moderate Rayleigh numbers were varied over an order of magnitude, in a range for which the statistics of the spatial velocity derivatives (and thus of the vorticity components) goes over from Gaussian to non-Gaussian, as discussed in our recent direct numerical simulations \cite{Valori2021}. {This transition in the derivative statistics was detected by both, the experiments and the subsequent machine learning algorithm which is based on a recurrent neural network in the form of a reservoir computing model.
+The latter was trained on the experimental PIV data.}

 As in most laboratory experiments and in contrast to direct numerical simulations the three velocity components of the turbulent convection flow were detectable in a horizontal section only and not fully resolved in the whole volume.
-Exceptions are high-resolution experiments which are practically almost as expensive in their postprocessing as fully resolved direct numerical simulations \cite{Schanz2016}.
+Exceptions are high-resolution experiments which are practically almost as expensive in their postprocessing as fully resolved direct numerical simulations \cite{Westerweel2013,Schanz2016}.
 SPIV allows us to reconstruct 7 out of the 9 components of the velocity gradient tensor $M_{ij}$ together with the out-of-plane vorticity component $\omega_z$.
 In many situations, such as field measurements, the time series data are taken at sparsely distributed locations.
-These practical constraints suggest the application (recurrent) machine learning algorithms.
+These practical constraints suggest the application of (recurrent) machine learning algorithms.
 They can process sequential data, make predictions on the dynamics, and thus add missing dynamical information on the turbulence fields.
-In the second part of this work, we had exactly such a proof-of-concept in mind when investigating the prediction capabilities of the applied reservoir computing model particularly those of extreme or high-amplitude vorticity events.
+In the second part of this work, we had exactly such a proof-of-concept in mind when investigating the reconstruction capabilities of the applied reservoir computing model particularly those of extreme or high-amplitude vorticity events.